Michelle Wolf: The Daily Show guest hosting

 Wolf guest hosted The Daily Show the week of November 27, 2023.

 Personal life

 Wolf is an avid runner, and took part in a marathon in 2005 (Las Vegas), and a 50 mi ultramarathon in 2018 at the Bonneville Salt Flats in Utah.

 In an interview she revealed that an injury she sustained had ended her dreams of being an athlete, saying "I got a third-degree ankle sprain practicing long jump...
 I never fully recovered."

 Wolf gave birth to her first child in the fall of 2023.
-In May 2025, Wolf reported on her podcast, "Thought Box", that she has a husband who is Black.
+In May 2025, Wolf reported on her podcast, Thought Box, that she has a husband.
 As of summer 2025, she is pregnant with her second child.
-On 25 August she said she declined to perform at Saudi Arabia’s Riyadh Comedy Festival “because it’s supposed to be, like, five days after I’m having a baby.”
+On August 25, she said she declined to perform at Saudi Arabia’s Riyadh Comedy Festival “because it’s supposed to be, like, five days after I’m having a baby.”

+She lives in London, United Kingdom.